Charles-Auguste Bonnamy: Early life

 After having been one of the first volunteers to enlist in the newly raised Vendée Battalion of Volunteers, where he was promoted to corporal, in 1790 Bonnamy went on to join the Army of the North's Royal-Lorraine Cavalry Regiment, where he was promoted to sub-lieutenant.

 War of the First Coalition

-Having served under Dumouriez, following that general's defection to the Army of the Holy Roman Empire in 1793, Bonnamy went on to serve on the general staff of Dumouriez' successor, Dampierre, before returning to his country to fight against the royalites in the counter-revolutionary uprising of the War in the Vendée in that region.
+Having served under Dumouriez, following that general's defection to the Army of the Holy Roman Empire in 1793, Bonnamy went on to serve on the general staff of Dumouriez' successor, Dampierre, before returning to his country to fight against the royalists in the counter-revolutionary uprising of the War in the Vendée in that region.

 He then went, in 1794, as adjutant general to General Marceau, to the newly created département of Sambre-et-Meuse.

 In October 1795, now as chief of staff to Jean-Baptiste Kléber, Bonnamy distinguished himself at the Battle of Mainz.
 Following the Battle of Limburgh (September 1796) he was by Marceau's side when this general was mortally wounded while conducting a successful rear guard action near Altenkirchen.